Okelm/okelm.github.io/content/blog/typescript-workshops/index.md

 - [This book](https://github.com/basarat/typescript-book)

 Thing we've not talked about here but are important:
+- basics
 - genertics
 - alternatives to TS
 - adding static type checking to your pipeline
 - when not to use TS at all

 ### Summary

+TypeScript wants to become friend with you, it lets you write better JavaScript code.
+Better in the sense that it will be easier to maintain, onboard newcomers, find bugs quicker.
+In nutshell, you'll become more productive.

+It comes with the price.
+First you need to set things up, learn basics, tackle with errors...
+Sometimes the first thing to do is to persuade your team mates or leadership that this is the price worth paying.

+Paraphrasing a popular saying:
+>You need to spend time to make time.